 Write requests from another STICS via Ethernet interface: A packet coming from the network interface may turns out to be a write operation from a remote STICS on the network.
-After receiving such a write request, STICS gets a data block with STICS IP and LBA.
-It then searches the Hash Table by the LBA and IP.
+After receiving such a write request, STICS gets a data block with GLN and LBA.
+It then searches the Hash Table by the LBA and GLN.
 The same writing process as above is then performed.
-Read.
-Similar to write operations, read operations may also come either from the host via SCSI interface or from another STICS via the Ethernet interface.